Mary Poppins (G)

 Whatever, it can hardly be surprising that everything turns out well in the end, particularly George learning to appreciate his family more than his job.
 And I suppose that's about all there is to say.
 Great songs, great fun, and a tidy little life lesson, all tied up in a pretty package.
 Definitely one of the great classic movies of all time.

-(See also Mary Poppins Quits with Kristen Bell)
+(See also Mary Poppins Quits with Kristen Bell, and Saving Mr. Banks)